swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

     It isn't possible to refer to `Bottom` (or any types nested below it) from `Middle`, due to the above limitation on protocols capturing generic type parameters.
 Therefore the nesting is meaningless and should not be allowed.

-- Structual types may not capture associated types
+- Nominal types may not capture associated types

-    Consider the `RandomAccessCollection.Concurrent` example from before, if it were allowed to capture associated types from its enclosing protocol:
+    Consider the `RandomAccessCollection.Concurrent` example from before, if it were allowed to directly capture associated types from its enclosing protocol (rather than using generics, defaults and typealiases or whatnot):

      ```swift
     // Note: Pretend there is something called 'Parent' which is a captured 'Self' of the parent protocol.